-The Corporation's activities are subject to environmental laws and regulations associated with risks to human health and the environment.
-The Corporation believes it is in substantial compliance with all applicable environmental laws and regulations.
-Certain cases of non-compliance identified either during environmental audits or as part of the day-to-day operations were or are being corrected as they occur.
+The Corporation's activities are subject to certain environmental laws and regulations associated with risks to the environment and human health.
+The Corporation is confident that it is in substantial compliance with all applicable environmental laws and regulations.
+Certain cases of non-compliance identified either during environmental audits or as part of the day-to-day operations were or are being corrected as they are identified.
 These cases were reported to the government authorities when required.
-In all such cases, corrective measures were explored and solutions are being developed.
-An environmental policy has been implemented by the Corporation and an environmental management system is in place.
+In all such cases, corrective measures were explored and solutions were or are being implemented.
+The Corporate Environmental Policy has been reviewed, updated and communicated to the organization, and an environmental management system is in place.

-As part of its environmental management system, the Corporation performed Environmental Compliance Audits ("ECA") with external environmental auditors once every three years at all its manufacturing sites.
-Last ECAs were performed in fiscal year 2015 and at the beginning of fiscal year 2016.
+As part of its environmental management system, the Corporation carries out Environmental Compliance Audits ("ECA") with external environmental auditors at least once every three years at the manufacturing sites with higher potential risk.
+The most recent ECAs were performed in fiscal year 2017 at 7 manufacturing sites.
 No non-compliance items reported in the ECA's represented unusual risks to the operations of the Corporation.
-Two manufacturing plants of the Corporation are considered to be a higher risk, mainly due to the nature of their operations, which include various plating and chemical processes.
-The management of the Corporation believes it has taken all appropriate action to maintain level of risk into acceptable limit.
+Three manufacturing plants of the Corporation are considered to be of higher potential environmental risk, due to the nature of their operations, which include various plating and chemical processes.
+These plants are audited on a yearly basis.
+The management of the Corporation is confident that it has taken all appropriate actions to maintain the level of risk within acceptable limits at all its manufacturing plants.

 As mentioned above, the Corporation is subject to several environmental laws and regulations, and as such, could be required in the future to make capital investments in equipment and facilities to meet the obligations coming from new legislation.

-The Corporation is committed to make all the necessary investment in order to comply with environmental requirements and standards.
+The Corporation is committed to make all the necessary investments in order to comply with environmental requirements and standards.